carlosreyplanelles/Spring-Hibernate-for-Beginners/README.md

 	}
 ```

-2- Access to the attribute in the front page.
+2- Access to the attribute in the interface.

+*/webContent/WEB-INF/view/helloWorld.jsp*

 ```
 <div>
   The message: ${msg}